carafelix/marvel-api-game/README.md

 ## Features
 - Server schema validation, returns error
+- Rate limit (set to 30 request every 60 seconds for all endpoints, just for good measure)
 - It is possible to hook a front-end chaining the api methods
     - getFighters returns a list of characters
     - InitField takes a list of characters and add's them into a BattleField